richardsc/nb/README.md

 of complex logical expressions will pay off in any significant way, so that is a low-priorty item.

-* It would be good to have a method of renaming keywords, e.g.

-    nb edit --keyword KEYWORD

-could perhaps load up an editor that contains just the keyword.
-Altneratively, (and probably easier on the user and the developer!) there could be a scheme like

-    nb edit --keyword NEWword=OLDword

 * There could be a graphical interface to supplement the command line interface.
 However, constructing the graphical interface is arduous, so this is not a high priority.